Coronary artery bypass surgery

 Because coronary bypass surgery is an open-heart surgery, you might have complications during or after your procedure.
 Possible complications include:

 - Infections of the chest wound

-- Memory loss or troubles with thinking clearly, which often improve within six to 12 months
+- Memory loss or trouble thinking clearly, which often improves within six to 12 months

 - Kidney problems

 - Heart attack, if a blood clot breaks loose soon after surgery

 Your risk of developing complications is generally low, but it depends on your health before surgery.
-Your risk of complications is higher if the operation is done as an emergency procedure or if you have other medical conditions, such as emphysema, kidney disease, diabetes or blocked arteries in your legs (peripheral artery disease).
+Your risk of complications is higher if the surgery is done as an emergency procedure or if you have other medical conditions, such as emphysema, kidney disease, diabetes or blocked arteries in your legs.

 How you prepare

-Make arrangements for after your surgery.
+Make arrangements for assistance after your surgery.
 It will take about four to six weeks for you to recover to the point where you can resume driving, return to work and perform daily chores.

 What you can expect